DrMarkusVoss/pumla/Examples_Reqs.md

 down to the examples and call the pumla update from that directory.

-If you are changing the contents of the examples to play around, in order for a change to become alive, you need to call `pumla update` again. cd
+If you are changing the contents of the examples to play around, in order for a change to become alive, you need to call `pumla update` again.

 ## E#0: Creating Re-usable Requirements
 Other than with architecture elements, in `pumla` you write the requirements in YAML and not